Ritikakalia1/Real_Time_Privacy_Guardianship_in_XR_Metaverses_via_AI_Driven_Behavioral_Analytics-/README.md

 > achieving 92% accuracy and 0.976 AUC on 993,636 frames.
 >
 > *The full manuscript is currently unpublished / in preparation and is not
 > included in this repository.
-The e-poster is available under `paper/`.*
+The e-poster is available.

 ---